 I have never made my lack of emotional support as a child an issue because I was self-sufficient, I got by.
 But it’s because of the lack of support that I know how important it is to have and be a support.

+Providing support and being supportive is important.
 Being a support doesn’t mean we should try and fix other people’s problems.
 We just need to be a good listener and have a caring manner.
 We also need to make sure we don’t judge, even if we don’t agree with what someone else says.

 Although support is a fundamental need, it becomes much harder to maintain when one person is dealing with physical or emotional issues and the other needs to understand and act as a support.